humanmade/altis-enhanced-search/docs/search-configuration/custom-dictionaries.md

 ## Japanese User Dictionary
 Your site's language must be set to Japanese to see this option.

 A user dictionary provides a way to control how words are broken up when searching.
-If there are compound words or phrases specific to this site such as the names of authors or celebrities that users may search for they can be specified here to increase search relevancy.
+If there are compound words or phrases specific to this site, such as the names of authors or celebrities that users may search for, they can be specified here to increase search relevancy.

 The syntax for the provided text file should follow the CSV format: